Allahabad Lok Sabha constituency

-Allahabad (officially Prayagraj) is a Lok Sabha (parliamentary) constituency in the Prayagraj district of Indian state of Uttar Pradesh.
+Allahabad is a Lok Sabha (parliamentary) constituency in the Prayagraj district (former Allahabad district) of Indian state of Uttar Pradesh.

 Allahabad saw two MPs elected and became the prime minister.
-Lal Bahadur Shastri became the prime minister during 1964–1966.
-V. P. Singh was elected twice from this constituency and later went on to become the prime minister.
+Lal Bahadur Shastri became the prime minister from 1964 to 1966.
+V. P. Singh was elected twice from this constituency and later went on to become the prime minister from 1989 to 1990.